Nirmalkmohan/movie-booking-app/README.md

  <h1>Setup and Usage</h1>
 To run this project locally, follow these steps:

-Install the required dependencies specified in the project's requirements.txt file.
+Install the required dependencies -
+Django
+djangorestframework

 Set up your Django project and database configuration.
 Run the Django development server.